 Now let’s get into Henry McKenna the best single barrel bourbon of 2018.

-Henry Mckenna is a product of the Heaven Hill distillery in Bardstown KY (sidenote: saying KY in front of Barbara my fellow co-host on the Bourbon Bettys, will make her giggle like a school girl in health class).
-According to their website, it’s the longest aged Bottled-in-Bond bourbon available today.
+Henry Mckenna is a product of the Heaven Hill distillery in Bardstown KY (sidenote: saying KY in front of Barbara my fellow co-host on the Bourbon Bettys, will make her giggle like a schoolgirl in health class).
+According to their website, it’s the longest-aged Bottled-in-Bond bourbon available today.

-So, I know I’m tardy to the Henry McKenna party, but I live Canada and it didn’t make its way organically to my province.
+So, I know I’m tardy to the Henry McKenna party, but I live in Canada and it didn’t make its way organically to my province.
 So my Pal Brodie hooked me up.
-I was seriously dying to try this rather inexpensive bourbon that won such a prestige title.
+I was seriously dying to try this rather inexpensive bourbon that won such a prestigious title.
 Now I have a bottle and here’s what I think.

 I absolutely believe it’s a great bourbon for the value.
 Not fussy and an easy sipper.
 It’s all caramel and dark fruits for me, with a nice long spicy finish.
 Heaven Hill definitely has others in its lineup, that quite frankly…I would love to never have again.
 But it ain’t Henry Mckenna.
-If this was something that was readily available to me, I would make is my house bourbon.
+If this was something that was readily available to me, I would make it my house bourbon.